 “Premature optimization is the root of all evil” is the root of evil

 Let’s face it, the quote from the title has been used to advocate bad programming far too often.
-Sometimes it’s complemented by the numbers from the full quote like they are the permanent truth or for the very least well-measured observation:
+Sometimes it’s complemented by the numbers from the full quote like they are the permanent truth or for the very least a well-measured observation:

 We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%.